ivan-sincek/chad/README.md

 ### Extracting and Validating Data

-Chad Extractor was mainly designed to extract and validate data from Chad results; but, you can also use it to extract and validate data from plaintext files by specifying `-pt yes` flag - where plaintext files will be treated similar to server responses and extraction logic will be immediately applied.
+Chad Extractor was mainly designed to extract and validate data from Chad results; but, you can also use it to extract and validate data from plaintext files by specifying `-pt yes` flag - plaintext files will be treated like server responses and extraction logic will be immediately applied.

 ## Advanced Example: Social Media Takover